J.D., magna cum laude, Washington and Lee University School of Law; Order of the Coif

 U.S. District Court for the Eastern District of Virginia

-Krystal represents corporate clients and individuals in a variety of litigation and appellate matters in state and federal courts.
-She has served in legal capacities in both public and private entities, including the U.S. Department of Justice and federal trial and appellate courts.
+Krystal represents and advises clients in a variety of complex litigation and appellate matters in state and federal courts.
+She has served in legal capacities in both public and private entities, including the U.S. Department of Justice and federal trial and appellate courts, and has extensive litigation experience ranging from pre-complaint investigations and discovery disputes to critical motions practice, trial preparation, and appeals.
+Krystal specializes in providing creative litigation solutions to give her clients a strategic advantage, both in and out of the courtroom.

 - Legal Intern, U.S. Department of Justice, Civil Rights Division (2015)